ianderrington/genai/docs/index.md

 **Our Mission**: Simplify and demystify Gen()AI for making it accessible and understandable, and to increase our ability to manage it.

-Our **open-source project** on [**Managing Generative AI**](https://www.managen.ai) 🤖 will help us to stay on top of understanding and working with the increasingly complex of world of Generative AI.
+Our **open-source project** on [**Managing Generative AI**](https://www.managen.ai) 🤖 will help people to stay on top of understanding effectively working with the increasingly complex of world of Generative AI.

-## Why is it called Gen() AI?
+!!! important "Why is it called Gen() AI?"

-Generative AI creates.
-So does will General AI.
+    `Generative AI` creates.
+So does will `General AI`.
 Depending on their definitions there may be notable differences, the overlap ensures that there will be shared characteristics that warrant writing this ambiguously, such as GenAI or Gen()AI.

 ## 📘 What's Inside?